SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 to her damage resistance total.
 When the smuggler attacks the robot,
 Example: Two mercenaries face each other in a stand-off.
-One of the scale modiﬁer is added to the smuggler’s combat diﬃculty and to the mercenaries has 4D in Perception and 8D in ﬁrearms.
+One of the scale modiﬁer is added to the smuggler’s combat difficulty and to the mercenaries has 4D in Perception and 8D in ﬁrearms.
 He may take her damage total, if she manages to shoot it. up to 7D and add it to his Perception die code to determine initiative.